SUCCESS IS

 • Mumps – One dose required if born on or after January 1, 1957

-• Varicella (Chicken Pox) – Two doses required or proof of immunity
+• Varicella (Chicken Pox) – Two doses or proof of immunity

-• Tdap (Tetanus, Diphtheria, and Pertussis) – Must be within the last 10 years
+• Tdap – Within the last 10 years

-• Influenza (Flu Vaccine) – Required annually before flu season
+• Influenza – Required annually before flu season

-• Bacterial Meningitis – Required for all students under 22 years old
+• Bacterial Meningitis – Required for students under 22

-• Tuberculosis (TB) Skin Test – Must be completed within one year before starting clinical activities (required yearly while in the program)
+• TB Skin Test – Within one year before clinical activities (required yearly in the program)

 You will submit all immunization records through AC’s Complio system, which manages compliance for health-related programs.
 Detailed instructions will be provided at orientation.

-Students must complete the following yearly training sessions while enrolled in the program:
+Students must complete the following yearly while enrolled:

-• CPR Certification (Healthcare Provider BLS) – Must be valid throughout the program.
+• CPR Certification (Healthcare Provider BLS) – Must remain valid

-• HIPAA/OSHA Training – Covers patient privacy and workplace safety.
+• HIPAA/OSHA Training – Patient privacy and workplace safety

 For questions about immunizations, please contact: